maiahirsch/maiahirsch.github.io/docs/lab4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gb6jZ4B1DHs?si=qXSFO98zxbwUQuQl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Looking back, I made the mistake to solder the battery directly onto the motor drivers.
+Looking back, I made the mistake of soldering the battery directly onto the motor drivers.
 I did not notice the connector we were given and assumed I had to cut the existing connector of the battery.
 I realized my mistake when the battery depleated and my car was not working.
 I am hoping to get a replacement during my next lab session 🥹.
-But for now, I borrowed a friend's.

 ## Picture of all the components secured in the car
 ## Consider labeling your picture if you can’t see all the components